 Satisfactory completion of the CNS SPE is essential to being awarded the CNS® credential.
 The CNS SPE consists of 1,000 hours of supervised practice in personalized nutrition assessment, intervention, and monitoring to address both prevention and management of a broad range of health issues.

-The SPE program is coordinated with the supervisor to support covering all the competencies while allowing it to be tailored to each candidate’s individual career goals.
+The SPE program is designed to support the supervisor in covering all designated competencies with the candidate while empowering supervisors and candidates to tailor the experience to meet individual career goals.
 It is structured to ensure each candidate obtains the in-depth knowledge and skills expected of an advanced-level nutrition professional as outlined in CNS SPE Competencies.
-The supervised experience may be obtained entirely or partly from internship, residency or clinical rotation, clinical practice setting, community setting, institutional setting, home health care setting, and/or practicum as part of a master's or doctoral degree program.
+The SPE may be obtained entirely or in part from internship, residency or clinical rotation, clinical practice setting, community setting, institutional setting, home health care setting, and/or practicum as part of a master's or doctoral degree program.

 Eligibility Requirements for CNS® Supervisors